What this handout is about

 9. Interpret your evidence

-Avoid the temptation to load your paper with evidence from your story.
+Avoid the temptation to load your paper with evidence from your text.
+To get your readers’ interest, you need to draw their attention to elements of the story that they wouldn’t necessarily notice or understand on their own.
 Each time you use a specific reference to your story, be sure to explain the significance of that evidence in your own words.
-To get your readers’ interest, you need to draw their attention to elements of the story that they wouldn’t necessarily notice or understand on their own.
 If you’re quoting passages without interpreting them, you’re not demonstrating your reasoning skills or helping the reader.
+Our handout on Paragraph Development can offer some guidance in this process; it provides a “5 Step Process to Paragraph Development” that prompts writers to explain, or interpret, each piece of evidence they include in a paragraph.
 In most cases, interpreting your evidence merely involves putting into your paper what is already in your head.
 Remember that we, as readers, are lazy—all of us.
 We don’t want to have to figure out a writer’s reasoning for ourselves; we want all the thinking to be done for us in the paper.

 The previous nine steps are intended to give you a sense of the tasks usually involved in writing a good interpretive paper.
 What follows are just some additional hints that might help you find an interesting topic and maybe even make the process a little more enjoyable.

-You’ll be able to keep your readers’ attention more easily if you pick a topic that relates to daily experience.
+You’ll be able to keep your readers’ attention more easily if you show how your argument relates to something that concerns or interests them.
+Can you tell your reader something relevant about the context of the text you’re interpreting, about the human condition, or about broader questions?
 Avoid writing a paper that identifies a pattern in a story but doesn’t quite explain why that pattern leads to an interesting interpretation.
-Identifying the biblical references in Frankenstein might provide a good start to a paper—Mary Shelley does use a lot of biblical allusions—but a good paper must also tell the reader why those references are meaningful.
-So what makes an interesting paper topic?
-Simply put, it has to address issues that we can use in our own lives.
-Your thesis should be able to answer the brutal question “So what?”
-Does your paper tell your reader something relevant about the context of the story you’re interpreting or about the human condition?
+Identifying the biblical references in Frankenstein might provide a good start to a paper—Mary Shelley does use a lot of biblical allusions—but a good paper must also tell the reader how those references are meaningful.
+Your thesis should be able to answer the brutal question “so what?”

-Also, don’t assume that as long as you address one of these issues, your paper will be interesting.
+Don’t assume that as long as you address one of these issues, your paper will be interesting.
 As mentioned in step 2, you need to address these big topics in a complex way.
-Doing this requires that you don’t go into a topic with a preconceived notion of what you’ll find.
+Avoid going into a topic with a preconceived notion of what you’ll find.
 Be prepared to challenge your own ideas about what gender, race, or class mean in a particular text.

 The effort to be more specific almost always leads to a thesis that will get your reader’s attention, and it also separates you from the crowd as someone who challenges ideas and looks into topics more deeply.
 A paper about education in general in Frankenstein will probably not get my reader’s attention as much as a more specific topic about the impact of the learning environment on the main character.
 My readers may have already thought to some extent about ideas of education in the novel, if they have read it, but the chance that they have thought through something more specific like the educational environment is slimmer.

-Barnet, Sylvan.
-A Short Guide to Writing About Literature.
-9th ed.
-New York: Longman, 2003.
+Barnet, Sylvan, and William E. Cain.
+2011.
+A Short Guide to Writing About Literature, 12th ed.
+New York: Pearson.